tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week1.md

   * While someone still wants a sandwich
   * While someone still wants a sandwich AND I still have bread
   * If selection == "Strawberry" OR selection == "Raspberry"
+  * Say I want to edit a comment on a forum.
+I can do that if I'm logged in and it's my comment or if I'm an admin.
   * `==` vs `=`
+  * `!`
 * Data Types
   * Strings
   * Integers